-If you sign up for an a lease that has an FMV buy out, make sure to find out if the contract has an evergreen clause in it.
-If it does be sure to send in a certified letter and email to the leasing company ASAP to notify them what your intentions are for the end of the lease.
+If you sign up for an equipment lease that has an FMV buyout, make sure to find out if the equipment finance contract has an evergreen clause in it.
+If it does be sure to send in a certified letter and email to the equipment leasing company ASAP to notify them what your intentions are for the end of the equipment lease.

 6.)
 Contract Changes AFTER You Signed

-If you ever catch someone changing your contract AFTER you’ve signed it is a massive red flag.
+If you ever catch someone changing your equipment lease contract AFTER you’ve signed it is a massive red flag.
 This means that your construction equipment financing company has no shame in essentially cheating you out of an agreement you both made.
-Do everything you can to get out of the agreement and cut ties with the organization.
+Do everything you can to get out of the heavy equipment financing agreement and cut ties with the organization.

 7.)
 Companies with NO Reviews